adamrudolf-becube/libitum-test/README.md

 Both database and JavaScript will use this data representation.

+### Additional logic

+I implemented some logic which was not among the requirements.
+I did this 1) because I found them quite simple and 2) to help myself to test my solutions.
+Normally my principle is not to do anything which is not required to reduce complexity, risks and development time.
+Consider this an exceptional case.

+These features are the following:

+* There is the table which shows the history.
+Different backgounds show the saved history (which is in the database) and the changes since the last save (unsaved history).
+- Checkbox states
+    - Every checkbox change is appended to unsaved history and immediately displayed on the history table.
+    - If the application is started and database is empty, all checkboxes start unselected and table is empty.
+    - If the application is started and database is not empty, checkboxes are set to the last saved state and table shows the saved history.

+- User actions
+    - User can save the unsaved history to the database.
+Unsaved history gets empty and what was earlier in unsaved history, gets to the saved history (indirectly, through the database).
+      Checkboxes are set to the last saved sate (no change in this case).
+    - User can delete the unsaved history and return to the last saved state.
+    - User can delete all (saved and unsaved) history.
+In this case the saved and unsaved history gets empty, database gets cleared and all checkboxes become unchecked.

 ### Disclaimer on performance

 This application is not optimized for performance.
 This is for two reasons: first of all, this is not a production environment and is exremely small anyway, I don't expect any performance issues.
 Secondly, since this is for demonstration purposes I preferred clean, structured design to performance.
 Collecting all CSS to one file, minifying CSS and JS, and render React server side would be some of the examples I would have done differently in a bigger and real project.

 ## Design